 Based on a recent estimate, 96 percent of children carry too much weight on their backs from school supplies.
 In fact, 5,000 children go to the emergency department for backpack injuries every year.
-And, more than 14,000 children receive treatment each year for similar problems.
+And, more than 14,000 children receive relief care each year for similar problems.
 Approximately 60 percent of orthopedic doctors stated that they are providing care to schoolchildren for back pain caused by the weight of their backpacks.

 Look at it this way, if the backpack a child is carrying weighs 12 pounds, and the child weighs 60 pounds, the child is carrying a load on their shoulders that is one-fifth of their body weight.
 As children get older, their book load often increases.
 A 100-pound middle school student might be carrying a backpack that weighs 30 pounds.
 This problem is even more urgent if a child has scoliosis, a stress fracture, or muscle strain.
 Extra weight of this type, combined with the conditions of lifting, twisting, or running with the heavy backpack could worsen and even delay their recovery.
 What should parents do for their children to avoid further damage to their fragile, growing spines?